walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 You first need to bridge assets from the settlement layer to the Appchain so you have something to bridge back.

 The whole process for bridging from the Appchain is the following:
-1. Bridge assets from the settlement layer to the Appchain.
 1. Prepare an account in the Appchain.
+1. Bridge assets from the settlement layer to the Appchain's account you prepared.
+1. Finalize account deployment.
 1. Initiate bridging from the Appchain.
 1. Wait until the block with the bridging transaction is settled on the settlement layer.
 1. Finalize the bridging by issuing a withdrawal transaction on the settlement layer.

+### Step 1: Prepare an account

 First, let's generate the account data.